 This is the tragedy of nicotine addiction: those so afflicted don’t want to stop.

-Nonetheless, dear reader, if you’re in this predicament and wish you weren’t, I can help you.
-Click here.
+Nonetheless, dear reader, if you’re in this predicament and wish you weren’t, I can help you with my personalised stop smoking counselling.

 Text © Gabriel Symonds